 Food/Kitchen (Vision: the kitchen is clean and ready to cook in at any time)

--Food in tents is inadvisable but permissible as long as it’s sealed well — zip-lock bags are good, but ants and cats will get into even those eventually.
+-Food in the cabins is inadvisable but permissible as long as it’s sealed well — zip-lock bags are good, but ants, rats, and cats will get into even those eventually.

 -The refrigerator and freezer run on propane which is very expensive on Kaua’i, so no personal items will be stored in them unless given special permission.